Do I need workers’ comp if I am self-employed?

 Still on the fence?

 We get it, you’re autonomous!
 You chose to work for yourself for a reason.
 Still, you might want to weigh out how much risk you actually face.
 Is your job physical?
 Do you use your car for work?
 Does your health insurance cover you for job-related injuries?
-Get a quote, it never hurts!
+Fill out a simple form about your business to get an online quote– it never hurts!